Living Well With Metastatic Breast Cancer

 Don't obsess about survival statistics.
-“Since statistics apply to groups of people rather that to a single cancer patient, it is hard to know what those numbers mean for any single person,” says Karen Hartman.
-She is senior clinical social worker at Memorial Sloan-Kettering Cancer Center in Commack, N.Y.
-“This is one part of ‘understanding your disease’ that is not always helpful.”
+“Since statistics apply to groups of people rather than to a single cancer patient, it is hard to know what those numbers mean for any single person,” says Karen Hartman.
+She is senior clinical social worker at Memorial Sloan Kettering Cancer Center in Commack, NY.
+“This is one part of understanding your disease that is not always helpful.”

 Get emotional support.
 Hartman recommends individual counseling with a social worker who specializes in cancer, especially if you are newly diagnosed.
 You can also get practical and emotional support by joining a support group.
 Make sure it's for women with metastatic breast cancer.